Policies and Strategies

 - Maintains a "Go Green" webpage to provide education resources to the community.
 Follow this link to visit the "Go Green" page

-- Hosts community educational events on energy and water conservationand efficiency.
-The Environmental Sustainability Task Force Green Footprint video series is on-demand at www.fostercity.tv.
+- Hosts community educational events on energy and water conservation and efficiency.
+The Green Footprint video series is on-demand at www.fostercity.tv.

 What else do you think Foster City should be doing?
 E-mail us at email@example.com.